by Texas Homesteader ~

 Yeah, easier in the kitchen is a good thing, no??

-So when all pepper surfaces are roasted & blackened I’ll place the peppers in a bowl and cover them with a towel.
+So when all pepper surfaces are roasted & blackened I’ll place the peppers in a bowl and cover them with a plate or kitchen towel.
 I’ll allow them to steam until they’re cooled.

 Do You have To Peel Roasted Peppers?

-Now that I have freshly-roasted peppers I’ll use them in whatever dish I’m making.
+Now that I have freshly-roasted peppers I’ll use them in whatever recipe I’m making.

-But depending upon how many peppers I’ve harvested, oftentimes I have more roasted peppers than my dish calls for.
-My garden can really be pumping out the peppers this time of year!
+Depending upon how many peppers I’ve harvested & roasted I sometimes have more roasted peppers than my dish calls for.
+My garden can really be pumping out the peppers during the height of growing season!

-So the leftover roasted peppers are cooled, peeled if necessary and then diced up.
-I’ll place the diced peppers in a repurposed plastic bag such as the kind dry beans are often sold in.
+So the leftover roasted peppers are cooled, peeled & seeded if necessary and then diced up.
+I’ll place the diced peppers in a small repurposed plastic bag such as the kind dry beans are often sold in.

 Then I’ll place that repurposed bag of roasted peppers inside a freezer bag.
-That will not only protect them from freezer burn but also be able to seal up tightly and keep that freezer bag reusable since no food’s touched it.
+That will not only protect them from freezer burn but also be able to reuse that freezer bag reusable since no food’s touched it.

 (taps on noggin… Not just a hat rack, my friends!
 Ha!)